oracle-livelabs/apex/bootcamp_crm/4-chat-bot/4-chat-bot.md

-# Create an Event Chat Assistant
+# Building Enterprise AI Apps Faster - Part 2

 ## Introduction

+In this lab, you will enhance your Oracle APEX CRM application by implementing both user experience improvements and AI-driven capabilities.

+You will begin by strengthening the application with email validation to ensure data quality and by creating dynamic actions to automatically refresh regions and improve interactivity.

-In this lab, you will learn how to enhance an Oracle APEX application by creating an Event Chat Assistant.
-Using the Show AI Assistant dynamic action, you will build a chatbot that can respond to user queries about event details.
-You will first configure the chatbot without a RAG (Retrieval-Augmented Generation) source to see how it works with generic responses, and then enhance it by creating an AI Configuration and RAG source so the chatbot fetches information directly from your event data.
-This approach demonstrates how to combine low-code development with AI-driven capabilities to deliver smarter, data-aware user experiences.
+Next, you will build a CRM Chat Assistant using the Show AI Assistant dynamic action.
+You will first configure the chatbot without a RAG (Retrieval-Augmented Generation) source to understand how it generates generic responses.
+Then, you will enhance it by creating an AI Configuration and defining RAG sources, enabling the chatbot to retrieve information directly from your CRM tables.

-Estimated Time: 5 minutes
+Estimated Time: 20 minutes

 ### Objectives

 By the end of this lab, you will be able to:

+- Implement email validation to enforce proper data entry in the Leads form.

+- Create dynamic actions to automatically refresh regions and improve user experience.

-- Create an Event Assistant button in your APEX application.
+- Create an CRM AI Assistant button in your APEX application.

 - Configure a Show AI Assistant dynamic action without using a RAG source.

-- Create an AI Configuration and define a RAG Source to query event data.
+- Create an AI Configuration and define a RAG Source to query CRM data.

-- Connect the AI Configuration to the Show AI Assistant dynamic action so the chatbot fetches results exclusively from your event data source.
+- Connect the AI Configuration to the Show AI Assistant dynamic action so the chatbot fetches results exclusively from your CRM data source.

 ## Task 1 : Add Email Validation in the Leads Form Page

+Data validation is essential to ensure high-quality CRM records.
+In this task, you will add a regular expression validation to the Email field in the Leads form page.

 1. Navigate to developer toolbar, **Quick Edit** on **Email** Field.